lndecastro/Teaching_with_AI/TaLwAI/Module3_ClassDesign.md

 Generate 3 reflection questions that promote critical thinking about [Course Topic].
 ```

+### Exercise 5: Generate Discussion and Reflection Questions
+**Goal:** Create a reusable prompt that generates discussion and reflection questions for your class sessions.

+**Steps:**
+1. Copy the reflection prompt template provided above.
+2. Replace **[Course Topic]** with a topic from your course (for example: regression analysis, climate change mitigation, ethical AI, market segmentation, etc.).
+3. Run the prompt in your preferred AI tool and generate **three reflection questions**.
+4. Ask the AI to generate **two additional discussion prompts** designed for small group discussion.
+5. Review the questions and revise them so that they:
+   - encourage **critical thinking**
+   - connect to **real-world situations**
+   - cannot be answered with a simple factual response.

 ## 3.6 Create an AI-Powered Class Summary Generator